IEEE-at-UC-San-Diego/ieeeatucsd-org/src/scripts/email/README.md

 - The server can access protected PocketBase collections
 - Email operations respect user permissions and data security

+## Email Recipients

+- **Reimbursement notifications**: Sent to the user who submitted the reimbursement
+- **Event request notifications**: Sent to coordinators@ieeeatucsd.org
+- **Test emails**: Sent to the specified email address

 ## Error Handling

 Email failures are logged but do not prevent the main operations from completing.
-This ensures that reimbursement processing continues even if email delivery fails.
+This ensures that reimbursement processing and event request submissions continue even if email delivery fails.

 ## Security